colder-is-better/litecoind-fulcrum/README.md

 Save the changes to `litecoin.conf`, then open the `.env` file for editing.
 In there, replace the value of `RPC_USER` with the username you have already selected (e.g., `litecoinrpc`).
 Similarly, replace the value of `RPC_PASSWORD` with the password `rpcauth.py` generated (e.g., `dUJYPGmHFhlMENLYgbblvcXvTEioYQVBS4lnrQhx9MA=`).
-In our example, `.env` will be looking like this:
+In our example, `.env` will look like this:

 ```bash
 # litecoind RPC authentication